 When you can help you will.

-It can be little things as simple as holding the door for a woman carrying a baby, helping an elderly person carry their groceries or give someone a hug when they need it.
+It can be little things as simple as holding the door for a woman carrying a baby, helping an elderly person carry their groceries, or giving someone a hug when they need it.

 Feel the opening in your heart that comes with this feeling of compassion.
 This is love expressing itself through you.